BartoszDabek/bdabek.pl/posts/personal-goals/README.md

 - [ ] Microservices project - send emails to creators with domain questions
 - [ ] Microservices project - record video with short project explanation (to increase chances for feedback)
 - [ ] Microservices project - prepare list of creators to whom send request (60-100 creators)
-- [ ] Make a contribution in [Strongbox](https://github.com/strongbox/strongbox) - add support for Java 11